Suvansharma69/asl-detection/README.md

 ## Dataset

-The system uses the ASL Alphabet dataset, which should be placed in the following directory structure:
+The system uses the ASL Alphabet dataset.
+You need to:

+1. Download the ASL Alphabet dataset
+2. Extract it to a directory of your choice
+3. Update the dataset path in the code files if needed

+The expected directory structure is:
 ```
-D:/archive/asl_alphabet_train/asl_alphabet_train/
+<your_dataset_path>/asl_alphabet_train/asl_alphabet_train/
 ```

 ## Usage